 - one aluminum-frame Smart Cart with similar tires, aluminum frame, and removable high-density polyethylene tub that can be used as a soil-mixing vessel;

 - one single-tire, 6-cubic-foot True Temper red wheelbarrow with a steel tray.

-Susan Z., who for many years has helped part-time in the garden, loathes my wheelbarrow, but adores the Smart Cart.
+The person who for many years helped part-time in the garden loathed my wheelbarrow, but adored the Smart Cart.
 I beg to differ, and prefer the wheelbarrow’s narrow nose for unloading more precisely, and its slimmer profile for between raised beds.
-We both turn to the wooden carts for moving things like pots.
+We both turned to the wooden carts for moving things like pots.

 I asked others what people have been asking me: Do use a wheelbarrow, cart, or both, and why?
 (Click their names to learn more about them on their websites.)

 Andrew Beckman, Oregon;